The Human Truth Foundation

 q=188.

-Regarding its responsibility towards the environment, Venezuela is 23rd in the world.
+Venezuela is positioned 23rd in the world in terms of its responsibility towards the environment.
 This rank is calculated from 5 data sets.
-Venezuela does better than average in the rate of rational beliefs on the environment in the population39 (but bad for The Americas), its environmental performance40, annual meat consumption per person41 (amongst the lowest in The Americas) and in how quickly it ratified the 1993 Convention on Biological Diversity.
-Venezuela does not succeed in everything, however.
-Venezuela does worse than average in its forested percent change 1990-201542.
+Venezuela does better than average when it comes to the rate of rational beliefs on the environment in the population40 (but bad for The Americas), its environmental performance41, reducing annual meat consumption per person42 (one of the best in The Americas) and in how quickly it ratified the 1993 Convention on Biological Diversity.
+But, there's bad news too.
+Venezuela does worse than average in its forested percent change 2000-202043.

 Higher is better